mgeaghan-garvan/pipeline-docs/gatk-sv/README.md

 ### Stage 04: Gather Batch Evidence

-Run using the same sample set as Stage 03.
+Run using the same sample set as Stage 03. **Important:** ensure that the PED file is properly formatted and that the sample IDs recorded in it match the sample IDs in the Terra data table.

 ### Stage 05: Cluster Batch